Supplier Code of Conduct

 • Officials, public officers, government employees or government officials; or

-• ZIMMERMANN employees, agents or representatives, are strictly prohibited.
+• Zimmermann employees, agents or representatives, are strictly prohibited.
 This prohibition does not apply to modest benefits which are legally permitted and normal business practice.

-2. Labour Practices
+1. Labour Practices

 Child labour must not be used

-They must take reasonable steps to determine the age of people working within the business.
+You must take reasonable steps to determine the age of people working within the business.
 No workers are to be employed who are under the minimum local legal age for employment, or the minimum local age for completing mandatory schooling, whichever is higher.

-Suppliers must develop or participate in and contribute to policies and programmes which provide for the transition of any child found to be performing child labour to enable the child to attend and remain in quality education until no longer a child.
+You must develop or participate in and contribute to policies and programmes which provide for the transition of any child found to be performing child labour to enable the child to attend and remain in quality education until no longer a child.

-All suppliers must not employ people under the age of 18 at night or in hazardous conditions.
+You must not employ people under the age of 18 at night or in hazardous conditions.
 If national laws permit light work for young people who are still in school, those young people may not be employed in light work for more than 2 hours a day or spend more than seven hours a day on a combination of schoolwork and light work.

 Wages

-Suppliers must provide all workers with written and understandable information about their wages and employment before they commence employment, and about the particulars of their wages in each pay period.
+You must provide all workers with written and understandable information about their wages and employment before they commence employment, and about the particulars of their wages in each pay period.

 Employment freely chosen

-Suppliers must use all reasonable efforts to eliminate the use of forced, bonded or involuntary prison labour within your supply chain, and to avoid supporting, directly or indirectly, human trafficking.
+You must use all reasonable efforts to eliminate the use of forced, bonded or involuntary prison labour within your supply chain, and to avoid supporting, directly or indirectly, human trafficking.

 Freedom of association and the right to collective bargaining